 Many condiments are available packaged in single-serving packets, like mustard or ketchup, particularly when supplied with take-out or fast-food meals.
 They are usually applied by the diner, but are sometimes added prior to serving; for example, in a sandwich made with ketchup, mustard or mayonnaise.
 Some condiments are used during cooking to add flavor or texture to the food;barbecue sauce, teriyaki sauce, soy sauce, and marmite are examples.”

 For the first day of condiments, I have hummus.
 It is popular in middle eastern and North African countries.
-Hummus is a dip prepared with cooked chickpeas, garlic, salt, tahini and lime/lemon juice.
+Hummus is prepared with cooked chickpeas, garlic, salt, tahini and lime/lemon juice.
 All these ingredients are ground to fine or coarse paste and drizzled liberally with olive oil.
 Preparation of hummus is similar in most of the countries with minor variations.
 I prepared Israeli style hummus and served with pita chips.

 Source: Bon Appetit